iotaledger/documentation-platform/DEPLOYMENT.md

 ## Deploy

 The build is setup to use Zeit/now for hosting, to configure this for production modify `./now.json` to point at where it needs to be deployed to, and then execute.

+If you want to use a different name for the config file you can specify an environment variable of CONFIG_ID, e.g. set CONFIG_ID to dev will load `config.dev.json` instead.

 ```shell
 cd dist